nickmmark/two-factor-entropy/README.md

 Kolmogorov complexity is calculated using the shortest algorithm that can reproduce the desired sequence.
 This is performed using the `Coding Theorum Method`.
 Practically, this is done by loading a set of algorithms and seeing which can reproduce the desired string.
 The longer the code required to describe the algorithm, the greater the Kolmogorov complexity.

+I tried this using the `acss` package in R. This package accesses a database containing data on 4.5 million strings from length 1 to 12 simulated on TMs with 2, 4, 5, 6, and 9 symbols.
+Normally we would need 10 symbols for base 10, but because we are using 6-8 digit 2FA tokens we only at most 8 symbols.

-I tried this using the `acss` package in R. As before I created a large set of truly random strings and compared their Kolmogorov complexity to strings produced as 2FA tokens.
+As before I created a large set of truly random strings and compared their Kolmogorov complexity to strings produced as 2FA tokens.

 ## results